Everybody's Rockin': Writing

-Reception
+Reception and legacy

-At the time of its release, Everybody's Rockin received among the worst critical reviews of Young's career.
-Robert Christgau of the Village Voice wrote that "The covers are redundant or worse, as are all but two of the originals....I hope Neil realizes that for all the horrible truth of 'Payola Blues,' nobody's three thou's gonna get this on top forty."
+At the time of its release, Everybody's Rockin received some of the worst critical reviews of Young's career.
+Robert Christgau of The Village Voice wrote that "The covers are redundant or worse, as are all but two of the originals....I hope Neil realizes that for all the horrible truth of 'Payola Blues,' nobody's three thou's gonna get this on top forty."
 New Musical Express added: "At least Neil Young has yet resisted rejoining Crosby, Stills and Nash, although this foray into rockabilly pastiche is hardly much less regressive than that."

 Young himself expressed fondness for the album, comparing it favorably to his acclaimed 1975 album Tonight's the Night, yet also acknowledging the truth of some of its harsher criticisms: "What am I?
 Stupid?
 Did people really think I put that out thinking it was the greatest fuckin' thing I'd ever recorded?
-Obviously I'm aware it's not."Everybody's Rockin' was included in Q magazine's 2006 list of the 50 worst albums ever made.
+Obviously I'm aware it's not."

+Everybody's Rockin' was included in Q magazine's 2006 list of the 50 worst albums ever made.